Liver cancer

 • imaging tests such as an ultrasound, a CT scan or MRI scan to see what your insides look like

-• a laparoscopy, where a tube is put into your belly to see what’s inside
+• laparoscopy, where a tube is put into your belly to see what’s inside

 Most people who have these tests find out they don’t have liver cancer, but it’s important to check.